What Happens When You Put too Much Glaze on Pottery?

 Crazing is tiny hairline fractures in the glaze.
 You may not notice the crazing until you look at it closely.
 However, crazing is an issue, because it can affect the food safety of pottery.
 Tiny cracks in the glaze can harbor bacteria from food and drink.

-Why Does Glaze Craze When it’s Too Thick?
+Why Does Glaze Craze When It’s Too Thick?

 When pottery is glaze fired, both the clay and the glaze expand in the heat.
 As the kiln cools the pottery contracts again.
 In addition to this, pottery also shrinks in a glaze fire.
 The rate of shrinkage depends on the type of clay you are using and the temperature you are firing at.